HAKANKOKCU/BirdyFences/README.md

 # WIP
 - Add icons for folders (for now icons for folder appear as nothing)
+- When locked, avoid removal of fence
+- When doing `WIN+D` avoid app to minimize as well

 # Thanks
 Thanks to [HAKANKOKCU](https://github.com/HAKANKOKCU/BirdyFences) for creating this app